sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    :return: a block description
    :rtype: Block

-.. class:: sweetpea.MultiCrossBlock(design, crossings, constraints, require_complete_crossing=True, mode=RepeatMode.EQUAL, alignment=AlignmentMode.EQUAL_PREAMBLE)
+.. class:: sweetpea.Merge(blocks, constraints=[], mode=RepeatMode.REPEAT, alignment=none)

-   Creates an experiment description as a block of trials based on multiple crossings.
+   Creates an experiment description by combining two existing descriptions, optionally adding additional constraints.

-   The :class:`.MultiCrossBlock` class generalizes :class:`.CrossBlock`, but it accepts multiple crossings in `crossings`, instead of a single crossing.
-Since :class:`.MultiCrossBlock` is more general, a :class:`.CrossBlock` instance is also a :class:`.MultiCrossBlock` instance.
+   The given `blocks` are merged to happen concurrently, as opposed to one after the other.
+The `blocks` can have overlapping factors in their designs, but they must have distinct sets of factors in their crossings.
+The crossings of every `block` are satisfied at the same time in the resulting experiments, essentially in parallel, but added constraints or constaints on shared factors can cause crossings to constrain each other.

-   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `crossings`, and every combination of levels in each individual crossing in `crossings` appears at least once within that crossing's size.
+   The number of trials in each generated sequence for the experiment is determined by the *maximum* of number that would be determined by an individual crossing in `blocks`, and every combination of levels in each individual crossing appears at least once within that crossing's size.

    When a crossing's size S is smaller than the number of trials T to be generated (as determined by another crossing whose size is